 Graduate students may have the option to register for courses with a pass/fail grade option.
 The number of credit hours of such courses allowed to count toward a degree varies by program.
 Some degree programs also have required courses that must be taken as pass/fail.
 Students should consult with a faculty advisor regarding pass/fail options pertaining to their particular degree program.
 Students should indicate that they wish to take the course pass/fail at the time of registration but no later than one week after the start of the term.

 IP (in progress)

-Students may withdraw from a course and receive a grade of “W” upon written request submitted to the registrar by the published deadline on the Registrar's Important Dates page.
+Students may withdraw from a course and receive a grade of “W” upon written request submitted to the Office of the Registrar by the published deadline on the Important Dates and Course Schedule page.
 Approval by a financial aid counselor is also required if the student is receiving financial aid.
-Students should also inform their instructor of their intention to drop courses.
+Students should also inform their instructors of their intention to drop courses.
 After the published deadline, no grade of W will be permitted for academic reasons, and the student will be graded solely on academic performance at the end of the term.
-See the Registrar's web page for detail on withdrawals, refunds, and petitions for late withdrawal for non-academic reasons.
+Stopping attendance or notifying an instructor, advisor, or any other staff or faculty member is not considered an official withdrawal.
+It may result in receiving a failing grade and being responsible for the full tuition payment.
+See the Important Dates and Course Schedule page for details on withdrawals, refunds, and petitions for late withdrawal for non-academic reasons.

 Students may retake a course with a grade of C or lower.
-This requires written approval by the program’s director as well as the graduate dean.
-The form for this purpose must be submitted with the course selection worksheet at the time of registration.
-Students may repeat up to two courses for a maximum of seven credit hours to improve grades.
+This requires approval by the program director.
+Students may repeat up to two courses for a maximum of 7 credit hours to improve grades.
 Both grades of a repeated course remain on the academic record; however, only the course with the higher grade is used in computing the grade point average and counted toward degree completion.
 This policy does not entitle the student to a retroactive degree and does not change the historical recording of academic standing.